Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_shadow_target_jester                    1       // Whether the shadow should be able to target a member of the jester team ttt_shadow_target_independent               1       // Whether the shadow should be able to target an independent player ttt_shadow_target_notify_mode               0       // How the shadow's target should be notified they have a shadow.
 0 - Don't notify.
 1 - Anonymously notify.
-2 - Identify the shadow. ttt_shadow_soul_link                        0       // Whether the shadow should die when their target dies and vice-versa ttt_shadow_weaken_health_to                 0       // How low to reduce the shadow's health to when they are outside of the target circle instead of killing them.
+2 - Identify the shadow. ttt_shadow_soul_link                        0       // Whether the shadow's soul should be linked to their target.
+0 - Disable.
+1 - Both shadow and target die if either is killed.
+2 - The shadow dies if their target is killed. ttt_shadow_weaken_health_to                 0       // How low to reduce the shadow's health to when they are outside of the target circle instead of killing them.
 Set to 0 to disable, meaning the shadow will be killed ttt_shadow_weaken_timer                     3       // How often (in seconds) to adjust the shadow's health when they are outside of the target circle ttt_shadow_can_see_jesters                  0       // Whether jesters are revealed (via head icons, color/icon on the scoreboard, etc.) to the shadow